|Provo Canyon Ice

 A well traveled route that gets pounded up pretty good.

-P1 - (WI4-5) Climb a steep curtain that usually takes screws well.
-Find a two bolt anchor above the curtain on the left.
+P1 (WI4-5): Climb a steep curtain that usually takes screws well.
+Find anchors above the curtain out left (chains on the right face are for a mixed route).

-P2 - (WI4-5) Tool over a step to a longer section of steep ice.
+P2 (WI4-5): Tool over a step to a longer section of steep ice.
+Top out at bolted anchors on the left.

 Check avalanche conditions before climbing in this area.